alexandercoulter/fastfrechet/paper.md

 # Statement of Need

+Fréchet regression with variable selection is currently not implemented by any software package, available only through the Supplementary Material of
+@tucker_variable_2023 (hereafter `Tucker` materials).
+As discussed in
+@coulter_fast_2024, the implemented algorithm is prohibitively slow.
-No software package currently supports variable selection for 2-Wasserstein Fréchet regression.
-Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by two R packages: `WRI` and `frechet`.
-Aside from lack of variable selection functionality, these packages face certain practical limitations.
-For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support.
-`frechet` offers more flexibility in user specifications, but its solver for Fréchet regression can be computationally slow and may not satisfy constraints with sufficient accuracy.
+Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` and `frechet`.
+These packages face certain practical limitations.
+For instance, `WRI` requires Lebesgue-continuous distributions, and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications, but its solver for Fréchet regression can be computationally slow and may not satisfy constraints with sufficient accuracy.

 <!--No software package currently supports variable selection for 2-Wasserstein
 Fréchet regression.
 Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by two R packages: `WRI` and `frechet`.
 Aside from lack of variable selection functionality, these packages face certain practical limitations.
 For instance, `WRI` requires strictly increasing quantile function inputs and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications but its solver for Fréchet regression can be computationally slow and may not satisfy constraints with sufficient accuracy.-->

-The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of variable selection for 2-Wasserstein Fréchet regression based on the work of @coulter_fast_2024.
-The package incorporates resampling tools, including cross-validation as described in @tucker_variable_2023 and stability selection as discussed in @coulter_fast_2024, to enhance automatic variable selection.
-Additionally, `fastfrechet` features a customized dual active-set solver, inspired by @arnstrom_dual_2022, which ensures both computational efficiency and accuracy while accommodating user-specified constraints in Fréchet regression.
+The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of both Fréchet regression and variable selection for 2-Wasserstein space, based on the work of
+@coulter_fast_2024.
+The package incorporates resampling tools, including cross-validation described in @tucker_variable_2023 and stability selection described in @coulter_fast_2024, to enhance automatic variable selection.
+Additionally, `fastfrechet` features a customized dual active-set solver for the Fréchet regression problem, inspired by @arnstrom_dual_2022, which ensures both computational efficiency and accuracy while accommodating user-specified support constraints.
 The Fréchet regression solver also accommodates the weighting scheme used in the variable selection procedure, the first package to do so.

 <!--The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of variable selection for 2-Wasserstein Fréchet regression based on the work of @coulter_fast_2024, including the general setting without variable selection as a special case.
 The package incorporates resampling tools, including cross-validation as described in @tucker_variable_2023 and stability selection as discussed in @coulter_fast_2024, to enhance automatic variable selection.
 Additionally, `fastfrechet` features a customized dual active-set solver, inspired by @arnstrom_dual_2022, which ensures both computational efficiency and accuracy while accommodating user-specified constraints.-->